 Clear writing is a result of a process, not a one-time venture.
 Your paper should therefore be proofread by a qualified second reader.
 In your final version, you should have a paragraph on the bottom of the last page describing who proofread previous versions, what changes were made, and what you learned in this process.
-Any paper that contains numerous errors in punctuation, spelling, grammar or clarity will be graded accordingly.
-The Grading Guidelines (below) detail the criteria by which your papers will be graded.
+For the first paper due in the class, any paper that contains numerous errors in punctuation, spelling, grammar or clarity will be returned for a rewrite.
+For the second paper due in the class, any paper that contains numerous errors in punctuation, spelling, The Grading Guidelines (below) detail the criteria by which your papers will be graded.
 Please attend to these carefully as you compose your paper.
+Linking Practice and Theory Papers 1 & 2: Scoring Guidelines